link89/selenium-federation/README.md

 ### Matching with Tags

-`tags` fields can be used in `localDrivers` to distinguish the configuration items with same `browserName`.
+`tags` fields can be used in driver to distinguish the configuration items with same `browserName`.
 The client-side can set the `sf:tags` in capabilities to make use of this feature.

 You can also use `browserVersion` fields for the same purpose, but `tags` mechanism provides more flexibility.